mstksg/inCode/copy/entries/functor-structures-2.md

 So using `Pre` and `PreT`, we get to *assemble* it using our favorite `Applicative` combinators...then when we wrap it in `PreT`, we get to *interpret* it in whatever way we want by choosing different interpreters.
 It's the best of both worlds!
+We even get the useful `icollect` function back!

 We can do the opposite thing with `Dec` as well: we can use [`Post`][Post] to embed covariant capabilities in `Dec`.